Frequently Asked Questions

 Where does the money go?

 You can find our Supporting Education and Veterans page here

-How do I make an Open Records request?
+How do I make a Public Information request?

-You can find information on making an open records request here
+You can find information on making a public information request here

 How do I contact the Texas Lottery Commission?